DarchanKaen/EIVT/README.md

 # EIVT
 English Irregular Verbs Trainer

-This simple console app has 100 english irregular verbs DB and you can add some verbs in-app 'by hand' or by import.
+This simple console application has 100 english irregular verbs DB and you can add some verbs in-app 'by hand' or by import.

+For use app - just run "main.py" file.

 If you want to import verbs, just create file 'eivt_import.txt' in 'Import' directory and choose import in application.